LazarBojanic/lazar-bot/README.md

 # lazar-bot

-A discord/twitch bot that allows the user to play the game of wordle.
+A Discord/Twitch bot, that allows users to play the game of Wordle.

 ![wordle](./wordle.png)